JoeCaswall/snipper/README.md

+# Intro

+App to give the user code snippets for a few languages (can choose by id or language in request body or URL endpoint).
+Snippets are encrypted when stored

+# Setup

 packaging needed:

-    pip install cryptography
+* pip install cryptography

-App to give the user code snippets for a few languages (can choose language based on URL)

-for app to work, run
-    $ pip install flask
+## Running server

+`pip install flask`

-then run
+then

-    $ flask run
+`flask run`